 Using school property or materials to advance the support of a particular political position, party, or candidate. .

+In addition, KRS 161.164 prohibits employees from taking part in the management of any political campaign for school board.

+Local, state, and federal tax dollars and resources shall not be used to advocate for or against any public question that appears on the ballot.
 03.1324/03.2324

-In addition, KRS 161.164 prohibits employees from taking part in the management of any political campaign for school board.

 Disrupting the Educational Process